Navigating the financial labyrinth of Germany's Landesbanken

 LONDON Food and drink firm PepsiCo plans to shut a Walkers crisp factory in northern England, the company said on Wednesday, putting almost 400 jobs at risk.

-HAMBURG To the casual observer, the Landesbanken's results for the first half of this year might suggest Germany's publicly-owned regional banks are in good financial health.
+HAMBURG To the casual observer, the Landesbanken's results for the first half of this year might suggest Germany's publicly-owned regional banks are in rude financial health.

 But the headline numbers belie a more complex reality.